KavinduPiyumantha/AlumBot/README.md

 ##### Create SQLite Database

-The RAG-GPT service uses SQLite as its storage DB.
-Before starting the RAG-GPT service, you need to execute the following command to initialize the database and add the default configuration for admin console.
+The AlumBot service uses SQLite as its storage DB.
+Before starting the AlumBot service, you need to execute the following command to initialize the database and add the default configuration for admin console.

 ```shell
 python3 create_sqlite_db.py